• Skip to primary navigation

 Add garlic and remaining ingredients and stir together gently.

 • Spoon squash mixture into a greased 11/2-quart casserole dish and sprinkle with 2 tablespoons Parmesan cheese.
-Bake at 350° for 25 to 30 minutes or until bubbly around the edges.
+Bake at 350° for 30 to 35 minutes or until bubbly and browned around the edges.

 Notes

-To make this recipe keto diet friendly, omit the milk and add 1/2 cup whipping cream.
-Omit the breadcrumbs and add 1/2 cup additional Parmesan cheese or a mixture of Colby and Monterey Jack cheese.
+*Keto Summer Squash Casserole: To make this recipe keto diet friendly, use ½ cup whipping cream.
+Omit the breadcrumbs and add ½ cup additional Parmesan cheese or a mixture of Colby and Monterey Jack cheese.

 Nutrition